fishinwind/workshop/rst/Block_1/class-5.rst

 bioinformatics.

 We will use it to process and filter files.
-When you can't write a simple script in `awk` it is better to use python.
+When you can't write a simple script in `awk`, it is better to use python.

 The Python documentation is very helpful, with lots of examples.
 You should read it to become familiar with the language: http://docs.python.org/2/